eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 **Interrupts** are a mechanism for hardware, like a mouse or a keyboard, to signal to the kernel that attention is needed. **Interrupt handlers** are the functions that respond to interrupts {% cite lkd -l 113 %}.

 An interrupt is produced by the hardware devices sending an electronic signal to a pin on an interrupt controller.
 An **interrupt controller** is a chip that multiplexes multiple interrupt lines into a single line.
-When the interrupt controller receives an interrupt it sends a signal to the processor, which notifies the operating system that an interrupt has occurred.
+When the interrupt controller receives an interrupt, it sends a signal to the processor, which notifies the operating system that an interrupt has occurred.
 The operating system then handles the interrupt {% cite lkd -l 114 %}.

 Devices are differentiated by a unique interrupt value.
 The interrupt values are often known as interrupt request (**IRQ**) lines.
 Each IRQ line is assigned a number.
 For example, on the classic PC, IRQ 0 is the timer interrupt.
 Some devices have dynamic interrupt numbers, like devices on the PCI {% cite lkd -l 114 %}.